vanderlowe/magic/inst/examples/magicCite_demo.Rmd

 ```
 magicPaper("ekman1999", "Basic Emotions", update = TRUE)
 ```
 The `update = TRUE` argument indicates that you are not creating a new paper, just updating an existing one.
+Of course, you could have typed `magicPaper("ekman1999", "Basic Emotions")` in the first place.

 Since we will be soon needing the citekey `ekman1999`, let's store it for easy use:
 ```